girirajvyas/gof-design-patterns/README.md

 - Complexity - most complex of creational design patterns
 - Runtime Switch - cleenct can change the flow by passing some parameters
 - Pattern within a pattern
-- problem specific (limited scope)
+- Problem specific (limited scope)
 - Starts as a factory and the refactored to abstractFactory

 ## Contrast to other patterns